Our Community Place: History

+With Copeland serving as director, OCP staff and volunteers soon became "overworked" by a single aspect of the organizational mission: serving as a day homeless shelter.
+This led to a decision by the board of directors to close the center temporarily on September 1, 2011.

 After a brief "hiatus" to allow for review and redirection, the center reopened October 11, 2011.
-Founder and by-then former executive director of the organization, Ron Copeland, said this was not a "reincarnation as a change so much as a refocusing on its original mission."
-According to Copeland, OCP staff and volunteers had become "overworked" by a single aspect of the organizational mission: serving as a day homeless shelter.
-This led to a decision by the board of directors to close the center temporarily on September 1, 2011.
+Copeland said OCP was not undergoing a "reincarnation as a change so much as a refocusing on its original mission."